MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/Troubleshoot-rhel-packemaker-cluster-services-resources-startup-issues-Azure.md

 ## Resolution:

-SAP HANA resource cannot be started by pacemaker when there are SYN failures between primary and secondary cluster nodes.
+SAP HANA resource can't be started by pacemaker when there are SYN failures between primary and secondary cluster nodes.
 To mitigate this issue, we must manually enable SYN between the primary and secondary nodes.

 `Caution: Steps 2,3 & 4 are to be performed using SAP administrator account as these steps involve using SAP System ID to stop, start and re-enable replication manually.`